TheJoshBrod/jaseci/docs/docs/learn/debugger.md

 !!! info
     This is the information to set up the tools to use the Jac debugger.
 These steps should be followed ONLY ONCE.

-### Requirements
+!!! important
-- Python 3.12 or later
-- jaclang 0.8.10 or later
+    To get started, you will need Python 3.12 or later and jaclang 0.8.10 or later installed.

 ### Jac Environment Setup